SupeRuier/awesome-active-learning/contents/AL_applications.md

 ## Ecology

 - Automated wildlife image classification: An active learning tool for ecological applications [2023]

+## Electric Distribution Analysis

+- An Active Learning-based Approach for Hosting Capacity Analysis in Distribution Systems [2023]

 ## Fault Diagnosis of Machinery